 Non-degree courses are a great way to enhance your current graduate training or professional experience in public health.
 A "non-degree student" is a student who registers for courses but who is not enrolled in an official degree or certificate program at the Colorado School of Public Health.
 In order to be considered for a seat in a class, all non-degree students must submit a Course Permission Form signed by the teaching faculty.

 Please note: If you intend on applying to any of our Certificate or Master Degree Programs, no more than 9 credits of non-degree coursework with a B- or better will be applied to your program if accepted.

-Unless otherwise noted, all non-degree courses are offered at the University of Colorado Anschutz Medical Campus in Aurora, or at the CU South Denver location.
+Unless otherwise noted, all non-degree courses are offered at the University of Colorado Anschutz Medical Campus in Aurora.

 Online course offerings for practicing Maternal & Child Health professionals